kewalaka/blog/content/post/2024/02/avm-resource-interfaces/index.md

 }
 ```

-The important point to note, is the same interface is shared between resources, which means if you know how to add a role assignment or a private endpoint to a Keyvault, it is the same for a Storage Account, Database etc.
+The important point, is the **same interface is shared between resources**, which means if you know how to add a role assignment or a private endpoint to a Key Vault, it is the same for a Storage Account, Database etc.

 ## Wait, this looks like CARML?

-Seasoned followers of the Bicep will likely recognise this approach from the "CARML" library (which is merging with AVM).
+Seasoned followers of the Bicep will likely recognise this approach from the [CARML library](https://github.com/Azure/ResourceModules)

 That is no accident!
 AVM seeks to align the experience between Bicep and Terraform resource modules, whilst acknowledging recommended practices from each language.